Ch4t4r/Nebulo/README.md

 Nebulo is a free, open-source, non-root and small sized DNS changer utilizing dns-over-https and dns-over-tls to bring privacy and security to your phone.
 It is fast, contains no ads or tracking and offers a lot of flexibility.

+# Our mission
+Our mission is to provide access to dns-over-tls and dns-over-https as a tool against censorship and tracking.
+Many countries block controversial or government-critical websites using DNS which can possibly be circumvented using either of those protocols.
+The second topic, tracking, is nearly as important as the topic of censorship.
+Many ISPs use their own DNS servers as a way of tracking their users.
+Using DoH/DoT puts an end to this by encrypting your dns queries.

+# How it works
+Nebulo uses the VPN API of the Android system to create a dummy VPN which intercepts all packets for the dns servers of your device.
+This dummy VPN is __not__ a real VPN and does not tunnel your packets - it only handles dns packets.
+As only one VPN can be activate at any given time you have to decice between using Nebulo or a real VPN.

+## What this is based on
+Nebulo is a completely original piece of software.
+It doesn't use any other dependency under the hood for the dns capabilities.
+Check the [dependencies](https://git.frostnerd.com/PublicAndroidApps/smokescreen/blob/master/app/build.gradle#L100) to see what is used for everything build around DoH/DoT.

+## Incompatibilities, compatibilities and possible problems
+- As mentioned no other VPN can be active when Nebulo is running.
+- Nebulo works fine with non-VPN firewalls in place (such as AFWall+), but changes in firewall profiles [could break the VPN](https://git.frostnerd.com/PublicAndroidApps/smokescreen/issues/84), requiring a restart of Nebulo.
+- Other means of ad-blocking, like modifying the `/etc/hosts` file or the `AdAway` app go hand in hand with Nebulo as well.

 # Help wanted
 Requesting your support: the app is getting closer to a proper release but it's still missing an important aspect: translations.
 Translations are important to reach as broad of an audience as possible and for non-english speakers to be able to use the app to it's full extent.